provectus/kafka-ui/documentation/project/contributing/running.md

 ```

 ### Running locally without docker
-Once you built the app, run the following: (TODO: is there a way to hot-reload while developing?
-Does it always require a re-build then a run?)
+Once you built the app, run the following in `kafka-ui-api/`:

 ```sh
 ./mvnw spring-boot:run -Pprod